Renewing a California Driver's License

 - Up to 90 days after expiration.

-NOTE: This may not yet be need ed for teens applying for a new CA driver license, but yyou are allowed to renew your driver's license at the DMV before your license expires, but you will need to cancel your current license with the CA DMV.
+NOTE: This may not yet be need ed for teens applying for a new CA driver license, but you are allowed to renew your driver's license at the DMV before your driver’s license expires, but you will need to cancel your current driver’s license with the CA DMV.

 Expired Driver's Licenses

 Your CA driver's license cannot be renewed if it has been more than 90 days since it has expired.
-In that instance, you would need to visit your local DMV to fill out a new Driver License or ID Card Application (form DL 44).
-You can find the form at your DMV location, or you can have the form mailed by calling them at (800) 777-0133.
+In that instance, you would need to visit your local DMV to check the status and to fill out a new Driver License or ID Card Application (form DL 44).
+You can find the form at your motor vehicles DMV location, or you can have the form mailed by having your perocalling them at (800) 777-0133.